Home» Gadgets» Mobiles» Xiaomi Mobile Price in Nepal (January 2026 Updated)

 Xiaomi, especially its Redmi lineup, has had a massive influence on the Nepali smartphone market, particularly in the budget and mid-range segments.

-Xiaomi phones in Nepal currently have four series of phones.
+Xiaomi phones in Nepal currently have two series of phones.
+Then the company has a budget-centric sub-brand called Redmi, which includes three series of phones.
 Here’s a simple breakdown:

 • Xiaomi series: The Xiaomi Series is Xiaomi’s top-of-the-line phone with flagship SoCs.

-• Redmi series: The Redmi Series is a line of entry/budget Xiaomi phones that provide a decent price-to-performance ratio.
+• Redmi series: The Redmi series, aka Redmi number series, is a line of entry/budget Xiaomi phones that provide a decent price-to-performance ratio.
+This series is divided into the regular and “C” offerings.

 • Redmi A Series: The A series is Redmi’s entry-level phone with basic features at a budget-friendly price.